 responsible for passing on any money due to their partner organisation(s).

 - Appropriate sub-contracts must be put in place for any element of the research which is to be paid to another organisation.

-- NHS support costs are funded via Clinical Research Networks.
+- NHS support costs, including costs for Social care research, are funded via Clinical Research Networks.
 Researchers should contact their local NHS R&D department initially and, if they are unable to help directly or if there is no local NHS R&D department, contact the Local Comprehensive Research Network (LCRN) senior manager for advice on NHS support costs.
-Further details about LCRN contacts are available at https://www.nihr.ac.uk/nihr-in-your-area/local-clinical-research-networks.htm.
+Further details about LCRN contacts are available on the NIHR Local CRN website.